Lucrezia de' Medici, Duchess of Ferrara: Marriage

 According to an oral agreement between Alfonso and his father-in-law, which they reached at the conclusion of the marriage contract three days after the wedding, Alfonso left Florence.
 He went to the French court in Paris, who promised to pay off a sovereign debt to the Duchy of Ferrara of 300,000 ducats.
 Lucrezia, despite the invitation of her father-in-law to move to Ferrara, remained in Florence at the request of her mother, to wait for her husband to come for her.
 (Note: In part, the decision of Duchess Eleanor to keep her daughter with her was provoked by the attitude of her son-in-law towards the members of the Medici family.
 The hereditary Prince of Ferrara had married on the orders of his father and was demonstratively arrogant and cold when dealing with his young bride and her relatives.)

 Together with her sister Isabella, the new hereditary Princess of Ferrara continued to live in the chambers of the Palazzo Pitti, isolated from the rest of the world.
 Lucrezia's numerous letters to her husband often went unanswered.
 While waiting for Alfonso to come to her, she ate almost nothing and spoke little, and every day she prayed for him for a long time at the morning service.
 The hereditary Princess desperately wanted to leave her strict maternal care and start an independent life.

 After some time, Duke Cosimo I expressed dissatisfaction to his son-in-law at the manner in which he was delaying his return to collect his wife.
 Only after the death of Duke Ercole II on 3 October 1559, when Alfonso became Duke of Ferrara, Modena and Reggio under the name of Alfonso II, and his spouse became, accordingly, Duchess consort, did he leave France and come to retrieve her.
-On 17 February 1560, Lucrezia solemnly entered Ferrara.
+On 17 February 1560, Lucrezia moved out of the Medici court in Florence and entered Ferrara.
 (Note: At first, Alfonso II had sent a retinue to fetch Lucrezia from Florence.
 But when his mother-in-law demanded that he come and personally take his wife from the parental home, the Duke of Ferrara had to obey.
 He himself led the wedding procession and, accompanied by Lucrezia's brother, Cardinal Giovanni, arrived in Florence to fetch her.)